nesaku/BiblioReads/README.md

 | I2P:                                                                                                                                                            |                        |            |                                                 |
 | [vernapl3lpo3huqdx3pjzxqgdgavxjlmdskbvejh2gfqgmjuyvxq.b32.i2p](http://vernapl3lpo3huqdx3pjzxqgdgavxjlmdskbvejh2gfqgmjuyvxq.b32.i2p)                             |          :us:          | Hetzner    | Run by [~vern](https://vern.cc)                 |

+### Adding Your Instance

+If you'd like to add your instance to the list, please open an issue or pull request.

+**Note:** if you collect any user data from your instance please set the applicable environment variables (an example can be found in `.env.local.example`).

 ---

 ## Automatically Redirect Links